AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 };
 ```

 The above defines two implementations of the `IParseNumber` interface.
 The first, `CParseAsDecimal`, implies that it will parse the supplied string as a decimal value and the second, `CParseAsHexadecimal`, implies parsing as a hexadecimal value.
 The salient point in the implementation snippet is that each `coclass`, read "COM class", has its own `UUID`.
-One could then imagine, based on the previous discussion of `UUID`, that in order to instantiate a specific implementation the associated `UUID` should be passed to some function and the desired implementation would be returned.
+One could then imagine, based on the previous discussion of `UUID`, that in order to instantiate a specific implementation, the associated `UUID` should be passed to some function and the desired implementation would be returned.
 How one implements a COM class or registers it for activation is beyond the scope of this document.
-The key take away here is an interface defines an API and a class provides an implementation of that API.
+The key take-away here is an interface defines an API and a class provides an implementation of that API.

 ### Additional COM features <a name="additional_com_features" />

 This list represents some of the more impactful features of COM as it relates to interoperability with .NET.

-- [Apartments][doc_com_apartments] &ndash; Organizational structure for threading in COM.
+- [Apartments][doc_com_apartments]: Organizational structure for threading in COM.
-- [Security](https://docs.microsoft.com/windows/win32/com/security-in-com) &ndash; COM provides a rich security model for class activation and proxied permission.
+- [Security](https://docs.microsoft.com/windows/win32/com/security-in-com): COM provides a rich security model for class activation and proxied permission.
-- Remote Procedural Calls (RPC) &ndash; COM can perform RPC with another process locally or across a network.
+- Remote Procedural Calls (RPC): COM can perform RPC with another process locally or across a network.

 ### COM and .NET

 Interoperability between COM and .NET has existed since the beginning of the runtime and always been a first-class scenario.
 A conceptual overview of the wrappers and how the built-in system works can be found [here][doc_wrappers_builtin].
 The below provides some of the low-level details about COM and COM interop that could enable someone to create their own COM interop solution.
-For .NET 5+ an alternative to the built-in COM interop system is available through the [`ComWrappers` API][api_comwrappers] &ndash; a [`ComWrappers` tutorial][doc_wrappers_api_tutorial] provides some of the following content.
+For .NET 5 and later versions, an alternative to the built-in COM interop system is available through the [`ComWrappers` API][api_comwrappers] &ndash; a [`ComWrappers` tutorial][doc_wrappers_api_tutorial] provides some of the following content.

 With the introduction of the `ComWrappers` API in .NET 5, terminology for COM interop needed to be slightly revised to help disambiguate between built-in COM interop wrappers and wrappers provided by a `ComWrappers` sub-class.
 The Runtime Callable Wrapper (RCW) and COM Callable Wrapper (CCW) are terms used to describe wrappers with the built-in COM interop, whereas Native Object Callable Wrapper (NOCW) and Managed Object Wrapper (MOW) are used for wrappers created by a `ComWrappers` sub-class.
 It is still common to refer to a NOCW as an RCW or MOW as a CCW if there is no ambiguity in the current context with built-in COM interop wrappers.

 **Runtime Callable Wrapper (RCW) / Native Object Callable Wrapper (NOCW)**

-Wrappers for native `IUnknown` instances are designed to project a managed API surface for a native implementation of a COM interface.
+The RCW/NOCW is designed to wrap native `IUnknown` instances and project a native implementation of a COM interface to a managed API surface.
 This is similar to how a P/Invoke is designed to project a C-style function in managed code using `DllImport`.
 There are two primary functional concerns for an RCW/NOCW implementation.

-1) Maintain correct lifetime semantics for the instance &ndash; `AddRef()`/`Release()`.
+1) Maintain correct lifetime semantics for the instance via the COM lifetime APIs `AddRef()` and `Release()`.
 1) Limit costly `QueryInterface()` calls to detect "is supported" during wrapper creation.
 The "is supported" question should be "pay for play" since it is not possible to `QueryInterface()` for every possible COM interface.

 A functionally optional, but performance critical, secondary concern is avoiding the allocation of multiple managed wrappers for the same native instance.
-This implies a mapping between native instance and managed wrapper, which means a caching mechanism that is also GC aware which has much broader implications.
-Normal COM objects have thread affinity that requires all functions call to be performed on a specific group of threads or sometimes even a specific thread &ndash; see [COM Apartments][doc_com_apartments].
+This implies a mapping between native instance and managed wrapper and thus a caching mechanism that is GC-aware, which has broad implications.
+Normal COM objects have thread affinity that requires all function calls to be performed on a specific group of threads or sometimes even a specific thread&mdash;see [COM Apartments][doc_com_apartments].
 Requiring operations to be executed on specific threads pushes behavioral requirements onto the GC, which typically is unaware of any interop scenario.
-The runtime must provide a mechanism in order to efficiently solve this caching issue.
+The runtime must provide a mechanism to efficiently solve this caching issue.

-The maintaining of lifetime semantics requires consumers to be able to call `AddRef()` or `Release()` at the correct time.
+To maintain lifetime semantics, consumers must be able to call `AddRef()` or `Release()` at the correct time.
 This requires being able to dispatch calls on a native instance.
-If we understand the [COM interface ABI](#com_interface_abi), using C# function pointers makes this straight forward.
-Given a native instance as a `void*` or `IntPtr` in C#, then dispatching to the `AddRef()`, second slot, or `Release()`, third slot, becomes ugly but efficient:
+If we understand the [COM interface ABI](#com_interface_abi), using C# function pointers makes this straightforward.
+Given a native instance as a `void*` or `IntPtr` in C#, dispatching to `AddRef()` (second slot), or `Release()` (third slot) is ugly but efficient:

 ```csharp
 IntPtr nativeInstance = ...;